tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHello extensions can be computed in this way.

 In contrast, clients do not know the longest SNI value in the client-facing server's anonymity set without server input.
-For the "server_name" extension with length D, clients SHOULD use the server's length hint L (ECHConfig.contents.maximum_name_length) when computing the padding as follows:
+Clients SHOULD use the ECHConfig's `maximum_name_length` field as follows, where L is the `maximum_name_length` value.

-1. If L >= D, add L - D bytes of padding.
-This rounds to the server's advertised hint, i.e., ECHConfig.contents.maximum_name_length.
+1. If the ClientHelloInner contained a "server_name" extension with a name of length D, add max(0, L - D) bytes of padding.
+2. If the ClientHelloInner did not contain a "server_name" extension (e.g. if the client is connecting to an IP address), add L + 7 bytes of padding.
+This is the length of a "server_name" extension with an L-byte name.

+Finally, the client SHOULD pad the entire message as follows:

+1. Let L be the length of the EncodedClientHelloInner with all the padding computed so far.
-2. Otherwise, let P = 31 - ((D - 1) % 32), and add P bytes of padding, plus an
+2. Let P = 31 - ((L - 1) % 32) and add P bytes of padding.

-   additional 32 bytes if D + P < L + 32.
-This rounds D up to the nearest multiple of 32 bytes that permits at least 32 bytes of length ambiguity.
+This rounds the overall structure up to a multiple of 32 bytes.
+This reduces the range of lengths of the EncodedClientHelloInner across all clients.

 In addition to padding ClientHelloInner, clients and servers will also need to pad all other handshake messages that have sensitive-length fields.
 For example,